argoproj/argo-cd/docs/operator-manual/upgrading/overview.md

     This section contains information on upgrading Argo CD.
 Before upgrading please make sure to read details about the breaking changes between Argo CD versions.

-Argo CD uses the semver versioning and ensures that following rules:
+Argo CD uses semver-like versioning that ensures the following rules:

 * The patch release does not introduce any breaking changes.
 So if you are upgrading from v1.5.1 to v1.5.3 there should be no special instructions to follow.